 - Endless options: You can serve this dish with any kind of side dish you fancy.
 From a simple piece of bread to salads, rice, veggies or potatoes.
 It's always delicious!

 Everything I love about this recipe lies within the marinade.
-The ingredients are simple yet work so well together and the Mediterranean flavor shines in each and every bite of this chicken.
+Just like our Greek chicken marinade, the ingredients are simple yet work so well together and the Mediterranean flavor shines in each and every bite of this chicken.
 Here is what you need to make the marinade:

 - Olive oil: My suggestion is to use a quality extra virgin olive oil.
 With deep color and flavor, good quality olive oil makes all the difference.